yochem/apa-typst/template.typ

       it
     } else {
       pad(left: 0.5in, {
-        for para in it.body.children {
+        // for para in it.body.children {
-          par(first-line-indent: 0.5in, para)
+        //   par(first-line-indent: 0.5in, para)
-        }
+        // }
+        it.body
       })
     }
   }